The Real Reasons Your Top Developers Are Leaving—And How to Stop It

 Understanding the True Impact of Turnover

-Before exploring retention strategies, it’s important to understand the wide-ranging impact that losing skilled developers can have:
+Before exploring retention strategies, it’s important to grasp the wide-ranging impact that losing skilled developers can have:

 - Financial Burden: The process of recruiting, onboarding, and training new developers comes with a high price tag.
-Studies estimate that replacing a single developer can cost up to 150% of their annual salary.
+In fact, studies estimate that replacing a single developer can cost up to 150% of their annual salary.

-- Loss of Productivity: Even the most capable new hire will need time to ramp up, leading to reduced productivity and potential project delays during this transition period.
+- Loss of Productivity: Even the most capable new hire will need time to ramp up, resulting in reduced productivity and potential project delays during this transition period.

 - Erosion of Institutional Knowledge: When a developer leaves, they often take with them critical insights and knowledge about ongoing projects, processes, and systems—knowledge that isn’t easily replaced.